uestc-ndsl-hpc/dist-evd-solver/README.md

 `dist-evd-solver` is a high-performance distributed eigenvalue decomposition (EVD) solver implemented using CUDA and the NVIDIA HPC SDK.

 This project aims to explore and implement efficient solutions for large-scale dense symmetric eigenvalue problems, especially on modern GPU accelerators.
 Currently, it primarily implements the first stage of the two-stage method, which transforms a symmetric matrix into a band-diagonal matrix (`Symmetric to Band-diagonal`) using block Householder transformations.
+The core algorithm is `sy2sb`, which internally utilizes operations like TSQR (`Tall Skinny QR`) and `syr2k` (Symmetric Rank-2k Update).

 ## Dependencies